gee-why-oh-lxd/gee-why-oh-lxd/README.md

 ✔️ applicable<br/>
 💫 humorous <br/>
 ## A note to my reviewers about SaaS and enterprise technology<br/>
 In my work as an Instructional Designer, I designed multiple short, medium, and long-term training programs utilizing Oracle SCM.
 This includes the business suite, logistics manager, and customer relationship manager.
 I am proficient in functional areas of tools as applied to business proceess and tasks.
 My portfolio does not feature any of the simulations or exercises I've created due to proprietary reasons.
-However, I encourage you to review the below examples to <b>understand my instructional style and approach.</b>
+I have included <b>simulations, instructional videos, case scenarios, and interactive formative assessments</b> in the eLearning examples below.
+I encourage you to review the below examples to <b>understand my instructional style and approach.</b>

 # 🖲️ Featured Project:
 | [San Francisco Supervisors e-Learning](https://gee-why-oh-lxd.github.io/San-Francisco-Supervisors/) |